DeisData/deisdata.github.io/python/numpy/index.md

 #### Question: NumPy operations

 Create a 1D array called `a` with at least 5 values.
-Find its mean, medium, min, max, and standard deviation.
+Find its mean, median, min, max, and standard deviation.

 Create another 1D array called `b` with the same length as `a`.
 Use `numpy.dot(a,b)` to find the dot product of `a` and `b`.